 The firm was retained to settle the underlying case and bring a legal malpractice action against the two law firms who mishandled the case.
 After two and half years of intense litigation, Neal recovered for the group of insurers from Lloyds of London an amount of money that approximated 75% of what they actually had to pay.
 The lead underwriter was made whole through the settlement and its own insurance coverage.

 Neal is a leader in the Florida Justice Association.
 A past president of the FJA, he currently plays an active role in the organization’s political and legislative matters.
 In 2003, the FJA bestowed on Neal the Perry Nichols Award, the most prestigious award it gives, recognizing a career dedicated to the Association, its members and the citizens of Florida.
-In 2015 he also received the Al J. Cone Lifetime Achievement Award, which honors attorneys who have pledged their lives to upholding consumer rights and fighting for justice.
+In 2015 he also received the Al J. Cone Lifetime Achievement Award, which honors attorneys who have pledged their lives to uphold consumer rights and fighting for justice.
 Neal was appointed to the Florida Supreme Court to serve on two independent commissions.
 One to study jury trials and the public’s participation as jurors and the other to study litigation.
 The second commission recommended a new Rule of Civil Procedure which was adopted by the Florida Supreme Court.

 Although Neal’s law practice demands a great deal of his time, his strong sense of community has led him to be actively engaged in a number of civic organizations and philanthropic undertakings.
 An active member and past president of Temple Bet Shira in Pinecrest, he currently serves as Chair of its Endowment Committee.
 He is also active in the Greater Miami Jewish Federation and has endowed a permanent chair at the Jewish Theological Seminary in New York.